talentdeficit/exjsx/README.md

 ## description ##

-exjsx is an elixir application for consuming, producing and manipulating [json][json]
+jsex is an elixir application for consuming, producing and manipulating [json][json]

-json has a [spec][rfc4627] but common usage differs subtly. it's common usage exjsx attempts to address, with guidance from the spec
+json has a [spec][rfc4627] but common usage differs subtly. it's common usage jsex attempts to address, with guidance from the spec

-all json produced and consumed by exjsx should be `utf8` encoded text or a reasonable approximation thereof. ascii works too, but anything beyond that i'm not going to make any promises. **especially** not latin1
+all json produced and consumed by jsex should be `utf8` encoded text or a reasonable approximation thereof. ascii works too, but anything beyond that i'm not going to make any promises. **especially** not latin1

-the [spec][rfc4627] thinks json values must be wrapped in a json array or object but everyone else disagrees so exjsx allows naked json values by default.
+the [spec][rfc4627] thinks json values must be wrapped in a json array or object but everyone else disagrees so jsex allows naked json values by default.

-here is a table of how various json values map to erlang:
+here is a table of how various json values map to elixir:

 ### json &lt;-> elixir mapping ###